 How many people in the UK are asylum seekers?

-There are an estimated 60 million people throughout the world who have been forced to flee their homes.
+An estimated 65 million people throughout the world have been forced to flee their homes.
 The numbers of protracted conflicts have increased.
-This has created more than 15 million refugees worldwide - but developing countries host over 80 per cent of people.
+This has created more than 22 million refugees worldwide - but developing countries host over 80 per cent of people.

 How many asylum seekers came to the UK in 2015?